danieljprice/splash/docs/basic.rst

 Moving forwards and backwards through data files
 ------------------------------------------------

+See :ref:`sec:interactive`.
 If you have put more than one file on the command line (or alternatively the file contains more than one dump), it is then possible to move forwards and backwards through the data:

-- press the space bar to move to the next file
-  (with the cursor in the plot window - this is “interactive mode”).
+- press the ``space bar`` to move to the next file (with the cursor in the plot window - this is :ref:`sec:interactive`).

 - press ``b`` to load and plot the previous file